NikosAlexandris/pvgis-prototype/docs/api/power.md

 or indeed the CLI interface in a programmatic way, however, we can generate photovoltaic power series.
 To do so,
 we need to define the location and time of interest, import some PVGIS-native data classes and naturally the corresponding API or CLI functions.

-Following is a how-to example, using however an interactive `i`/`python` session.
-So, it's recommended to launch an ipython interpreter :

 !!! danger "Really long outputs..."

     Using the API functions directly
-    and printing out PVGIS' native data models leads to really long and complex outputs.
+    and printing out PVGIS' native data models leads to long and complex outputs.
     Nonetheless,
     there are many methods and attributes to work with, using Python's `.` syntax.
     For example,
     recall the `.value` attribute
     with which you can get the output values from an object !

+Following is a how-to example, using however an interactive `i`/`python` session.
+So, it's recommended to launch an ipython interpreter :

 ``` bash
 ipython